 THE NATIONAL CURRENCY

-the South African Rand (ZAR), under the Common Monetary Agreement.
+The Lilangeni (plural Emalangeni) was issued as the national currency in September 1974 on a par with the South African Rand (ZAR), under the Common Monetary Agreement.
 South African bank notes, but not coins, are legal tender in Swaziland.
-The currency has tended to fluctuate quite significantly.
-Towards the end of 2012 it was trading at around E8.7/$US1, E14/UK Sterling and E11.3/Euro, having dropped from E8/$US; E12.7/Stirling and E11.2/Euro a year earlier.
+The currency has tended to fluctuate quite significantly but has performed weakly during the past few years.
+Towards the end of 2013 it was fluctuating around E9.8/$US1, E15.9/UK Sterling and E13.5/Euro.
+This compares with E8.78/$US; E14/Sterling and E11.3/Euro the previous year.

-THE COMMON MONETARY AREA &
+THE COMMON MONETARY AREA & EXCHANGE CONTROL

 Swaziland is one of the four members of the CMA, a monetary arrangement with South Africa, which also includes Lesotho and Namibia.
 This dates back to when these countries used British Sterling as their currency and was formalised in December 1974 with the signing of the Rand Monetary Area (RMA) Agreement which became the Common Monetary Area (CMA) in 1986.
 The CMA provides for the free flow of funds between the member countries with no exchange controls, which facilitates easy trade with minimal transaction costs.
 Fairly liberal regulations apply to the rest of the world.

 For further detailed data on Swaziland's Economic and Monetary issues, please refer to the Central Bank of Swaziland's Annual Report.
 Contact the Research Department on +268 2404 2000 or go to www.centralbank.org.sz

 THE COMMERCIAL BANKS

 FNB's Business and Corporate Divisions provide working capital term funding structures for both business and commercial/corporate operations throughout Swaziland, while the Treasury Department caters for all local and foreign market transactions, offering expert international banking advice and information.

-Wesbank, with dealership representation in Mbabane and Manzini, is FNB's leasing arm specialising in competitive leasing services for vehicles, machinery and equipment.
+WesBank, with dealership representation in Mbabane and Manzini, is FNB's leasing arm specialising in competitive leasing services for vehicles, machinery and equipment.
 It is a key provider of asset-based finance, catering for corporate and individual clients and placing emphasis on quick response times and high service levels.
 It provides customer service facilities at most dealer outlets where financial assistance and advice are available.

 For more information please visit any FNB branch, phone the call centre on (+268) 2518 4637 or visit www.fnbswaziland.co.sz.